fadedgrime/sjdocs/docs/faq.md

 <details>
   <summary>How do I report a bug or contact support?</summary>

-  If you run into any issues, you can reach out to our support team through the Discord server.
+  If you run into any issues, you can reach out to our support team through our Discord server.
 Our staff members are always happy to help.
 </details>